nevinmathew/Order-Management-System/README.md

   ● Cron job to send emails to customers when they are approaching the gold/platinum barriers.

-  ● Utilized the math library for calculations related to payment in theservice logic.
+  ● Utilized the math library for calculations related to payment in the service logic.

   ● Swagger UI for  API documentation and designing.
 Link: http://localhost:8080/swagger-ui/index.html